How to Write a High School Student Resume with No Work Experience

 Skills & Competencies

 Since you don’t have a lot of experience to rely on, lead with any skills or qualities that will make you a good employee.
 If you are stuck, ask your friends and family members about how they would describe you and then tweak it a little.
 Your best friend may think you’re “laid-back,” but in resume terminology, that would be better phrased as “patient.”
 If your mom thinks you’re hilarious, you can refer to yourself as “outgoing and customer service-focused.”

-Most entry-level jobs won’t require you to have a lot of skills, but it never hurts to reference some technical competencies, such as “Proficient in Mac OS and Windows.”
+Most entry-level jobs won’t require you to have a lot of hard or soft skills, but it never hurts to reference some technical competencies, such as “Proficient in Mac OS and Windows.”
 Unless you are applying for an internship that requires it, do not list that you are skilled on any social media platforms – most bosses will see this as a red flag that you are going to spend your entire time Snapchatting when they need you at the register.